luisejrobles/management/issue_templates/README.md

 # Issue templates

-Templates described below are being used to ease the process of identifying and filling details about their respective type of issue.
+Templates described below are being used to identify and fill details about their respective type of issue.
 To add templates to your current platform see:

 - [GitLab](https://docs.gitlab.com/ee/user/project/description_templates.html)